Airport station (Ottawa)

 Airport station (Station Aéroport) is an O-Train rapid transit station.
 It is located at Ottawa Macdonald–Cartier International Airport in the south end of Ottawa.
 It serves as the southwestern terminus of the three-stop Line 4 which opened on January 6, 2025.
 The airport is also served by an OC Transpo bus stop.

 Service

 Historically, Route 97 was the only bus that serviced the original stop.
 It was the southern terminus for this route.
 From Airport station, Route 97 continued northward and terminated at Hurdman station on the O-Train Line 1.
 In April 2025, Route 97 service to/from this station was replaced by Line 4 train service to/from South Keys station.

-R4 service runs if Line 4 is delayed or out of service during regular hours.
-New route 105 (named after the Avro Canada CF-105 Arrow) will connect this station with St. Laurent and Tremblay stations as of August 25.
+Route 105 (named after the Avro Canada CF-105 Arrow) supplements Line 4 service, connecting this station with Hurdman, Tremblay and St. Laurent stations.
+It also serves as a replacement for Line 4 when it is delayed or out of service.

 At Hurdman, trains travel west to downtown Ottawa and east to Tremblay station (adjacent to Via Rail Ottawa station) before ending at the Blair station terminus.

-The following routes provide service to the Airport.:
+The following routes provide service to the Airport: